Shuffle Products, Degenerate Affine Hecke Algebras, and Quantum Toda Lattice: Introduction

 the sum of symmetric powers of global sections of a degree $N$ line bundle on an elliptic curve (put differently, degree $N$ theta functions), and the product is determined by the factor $\theta^{\mathrm{ell}}(u)$, up to shift of variables.

 In this paper, we study the rational case.
-The elliptic one above admits a degeneration to it \cite{EndelmanHodgesTwistedSU} so that
+The elliptic one above admits a degeneration to it~\cite{EndelmanHodgesTwistedSU} so that

-where $\C[Y_1,\ldots,Y_k]^{S_k}_{<N}$ is the space of symmetric polynomials of degree less than $N$ in each variable, and the factor is $\theta^{\rat}(u)$.
-More generally, one can drop the restriction on the degree and consider $\cS^{\rat} = \bigoplus_k \cS^{\rat}_k$ with $\cS^{\rat}_k = \C[Y_1,\ldots,Y_k]^{S_k}$.
+where \smash{$\C[Y_1,\dots,Y_k]^{S_k}_{<N}$} is the space of symmetric polynomials of degree less than $N$ in each variable, and the factor is $\theta^{\rat}(u)$.
+More generally, one can drop the restriction on the degree and consider \smash{$\cS^{\rat} = \bigoplus_k \cS^{\rat}_k$} with \smash{$\cS^{\rat}_k = \C[Y_1,\dots,Y_k]^{S_k}$}.

-The first goal of the paper is to relate these shuffle algebras to \emph{degenerate affine Hecke algebras} whose definition we recall in \cref{subsect:deg_affine_hecke}.
+The first goal of the paper is to relate these shuffle algebras to \emph{degenerate affine Hecke algebras} whose definition we recall in Section~\ref{subsect:deg_affine_hecke}.
 The idea is as follows: observe that without the theta factor, the shuffle product is simply the multiplication on the symmetric algebra of the vector space $\C[Y_1]$ or its $N$-th truncation.
 Instead of deforming it via inserting a factor, we can deform the symmetrization itself, that is, the action of the symmetric group.
-One such deformation is provided by the \emph{Demazure operators}, so that a simple transposition acts on $\C[Y_1,\ldots,Y_k]$ by
+One such deformation is provided by the \emph{Demazure operators}, so that a simple transposition acts on $\C[Y_1,\dots,Y_k]$ by

 where $P_{i,i+1}$ permutes variables $Y_i$ and $Y_{i+1}$.
-Denoting by $e_k \in \C[S_k]$ the symmetrizer idempotent in the group algebra of the symmetric group, this is the action of $S_k$ on the spherical module $\fH_k e_k \cong \C[Y_1,\ldots,Y_k]$ of the degenerate affine Hecke algebra $\fH_k$.
+Denoting by $e_k \in \C[S_k]$ the symmetrizer idempotent in the group algebra of the symmetric group, this is the action of $S_k$ on the spherical module $\fH_k e_k \cong \C[Y_1,\dots,Y_k]$ of the degenerate affine Hecke algebra $\fH_k$.
 Its spherical subalgebra $e_k \fH_k e_k$ can be identified with the symmetric polynomials $\cS^{\rat}_k$.

-Based on this observation, one can introduce an apriori different shuffle-like product on the direct sum $\bigoplus_k \cS^{\rat}_k$ via, as we mentioned, symmetrization with respect to this deformed action:
+Based on this observation, one can introduce an a priori different shuffle-like product on the direct sum \smash{$\bigoplus_k \cS^{\rat}_k$} via, as we mentioned, symmetrization with respect to this deformed action:

-The main result of the first part of the paper is the following, see \cref{thm:hecke_vs_fo_shuffle}. \begin{thmx} The rational Feigin-Odesskii shuffle product coincides with the one induced from degenerate affine Hecke algebras. \end{thmx}
+The following result of Theorem~\ref{thm:hecke_vs_fo_shuffle} seems to be folklore, but, unfortunately, we were not able to find a reference for its algebraic proof.
+A geometric proof can be found in an unpublished preprint by Grojnowski \cite{Grojnowski}. \begin{thmx} The rational Feigin--Odesskii shuffle product coincides with the one induced from degenerate affine Hecke algebras. \end{thmx}